 2. Apply for a lot of credit cards or loans.

-Maybe you’re interested in shopping around for the best deal and want to see who will approve you for a card.
+Why it hurts you: Maybe you’re interested in shopping around for the best deal and want to see who will approve you for a card.
 But think twice before going on a mass application spree.
 An analysis of your new credit makes up 10 percent of your score, and multiple credit inquiries drag down that score.

 3. Use too much credit.

-4. Miss a payment.
+4. Miss payments.

-Nichols started shopping around for other cards to transfer his balance and came up short on offers.
+Nichols started shopping around for other cards to transfer his balance and he came up short on offers.
 Not only did he have the late payment on his record, he also had a high balance and was starting to rack up multiple inquiries.
 He found he was limited only to cards with higher interest rates.